 But what do you do with a good performance review?
-Do you save it in excel sheet or a document?
-No, after all this sweat of hiring and mentoring a good team, the organization must invest in the best performance appraisal software.
+Do you save it in an excel sheet or a document?
+No, after all this sweat of hiring and mentoring a good team, the organization must invest in the best performance review software.
 The best performance appraisal software will not only provide the organization with a good scoring platform, appraisal templates, feedback system but also the opportunity to consolidate the reviews.
 The best performance appraisal software will also allow bringing transparency to the process and compliance in the organization.

 What should the managers say or not say in Your Performance Review?

-Say, you manage Ryan—a 57-year old employee whose work productivity has declined significantly in the past one year.
+Say, you manage Ryan—a 57-year old employee whose work productivity has declined significantly in the past year.
 Now, while writing a performance review, most managers would be quick to give certain specific, measurable examples that show the decline in Ryan’s productivity levels.

 A very bad review may read something like, “Ryan no longer has the energy needed to reach the productivity levels required by the team/department.”